christianwach/civicrm-wp-member-sync/README.md

 #### Notes ####

-This plugin has been developed using a minimum of *WordPress 3.9*, *BuddyPress 1.9+* and *CiviCRM 4.4.5*.
+This plugin has been developed using a minimum of *WordPress 3.9* and *CiviCRM 4.4.5*.
 For versions of *CiviCRM* prior to 4.6-alpha, this plugin requires the corresponding branch of the [CiviCRM WordPress plugin](https://github.com/civicrm/civicrm-wordpress) plus the custom WordPress.php hook file from the [CiviCRM Hook Tester repo on GitHub](https://github.com/christianwach/civicrm-wp-hook-tester) so that it overrides the built-in *CiviCRM* file.
 Please refer to the each repo for further instructions.

 This plugin builds on the [GitHub repo](https://github.com/tadpolecc/civi_member_sync) written by [Tadpole Collective](https://tadpole.cc) and  originally developed by [Jag Kandasamy](http://www.orangecreative.net).
 It has been given its own repo because it has diverged so significantly from its origins that it no longer makes sense to call it a fork or send changes upstream.